Police called after NYC funeral home puts bodies in trucks

-NEW YORK (AP) - Police were called to a Brooklyn neighborhood Wednesday after someone reported human bodies in vehicles, which officers determined were connected to a nearby funeral home.
+NEW YORK (AP) - Police were called to a Brooklyn neighborhood Wednesday after a funeral home overwhelmed by the coronavirus resorted to storing dozens of bodies on ice in rented trucks, and a passerby complained about the smell, officials said.

-The New York Police Department said the call to 911 came in just before 11:30 a.m., and officers responded to Utica Avenue.

-The vehicles were determined to be connected to the Andrew T. Cleckley Funeral Home nearby, police said.
+Investigators who responded to a 911 call found that the home had rented four trucks to hold about 50 corpses, according to a law enforcement official.
+No criminal charges were brought and the official, who was not authorized to speak publicly about the investigation, spoke to The Associated Press on condition of anonymity.

+The Andrew T. Cleckley Funeral Home was cited for failing to control the odors.
+The home was able to obtain a larger, refrigerated truck later in the day, the official said.

+New York City funeral homes have struggled as at least 18,000 people have died in the city since late March.

+The city set up temporary morgues.
+Hospitals used refrigerated tractor trailers to cart away multiple bodies at a time, sometimes loading them in public view on the sidewalk.
+Crematoriums have been backed up.
+Funeral directors across the city have pleaded for help as they have run out of space.

-The NYPD notified the state Department of Health, which oversees funeral homes.
-The department did not respond to an email seeking comment.
+The NYPD notified the state Department of Health, which oversees funeral homes, about the situation at the Andrew T. Cleckley Funeral Home.
+It did not respond to an email seeking comment.

-When a call was made to the funeral home, a person on the other end picked up and then hung up.
-Subsequent calls went to voicemail, which was full.

 Brooklyn Borough President Eric Adams went to the scene on Wednesday evening.
 He told the Daily News, “While this situation is under investigation, we should not have what we have right now, with trucks lining the streets filled with bodies.”